 Next, commit to taking care of your gut flora.
 80% of our immune system originates in our small intestine.
 Our health depends on the state of our internal “eco-system.”
 Keeping a healthy balance of “good” bacteria in our digestive tracts is the first step to living a healthy, vibrant lifestyle.
 Adding fermented foods to your diet every day is the easiest way to take care your gut.
 See below for some great fermented food resources.

 Thirdly, commit to having good, healthy fats in your diet.
 I eat a diet high in fat, full of nutrient dense foods.
 Processed vegetable oils are everywhere.
 Switching to traditional fats like butter, ghee, tallow and adding coconut and raw olive oil to your diet is a huge step in beginning to truly nourish your body.
 This step often requires some re-education on our parts.
 We have been taught for so long that saturated fats are not good for us.
 Be open to the change.
 Educate your self.
 See how you feel when you make the switch.
-For a great medical summary about the myths surrounding fats and cholesterol, see this video.
+Check out my post on Top 5 Healthy Fats in the Kitchen.

 The road to good health is a journey.
 It takes time, and we are all on a different path.
 Nothing I say is absolute.
 I can only share what I have learned for myself.
 Keep it simple.
 Take little steps at a time.
 And be kind to yourself.